srcdev/nuxt3-pinia-i18n-storybook/README.md

 ## Other references

-- Handly matrix of common [viewports on YesViz device insights](https://yesviz.com/viewport)
+- Handy matrix of common [viewports on YesViz device insights](https://yesviz.com/viewport)